DiligentGraphics/DiligentSamples/Tutorials/Tutorial12_RenderTarget/readme.md

 This tutorial demonstrates how to render a 3d textured cube into an offscreen render target and do a simple distortion post-processing effect.
-Note that this tutorial assumes that you are familiar with all basics covered from Tutorial01 to Tutorial03.
+Note that this tutorial assumes that you are familiar with all basics covered in Tutorial01 to Tutorial03.

 ![](Animation_Large.gif)